elasticdog/packer-arch/README.md

 The official VMware Tools do not currently support Arch Linux, and the [Open Virtual Machine Tools](http://open-vm-tools.sourceforge.net/) (open-vm-tools) require extensive patching in order to compile correctly with a Linux 3.10 series kernel.
-Thus, for the time being, I have not included support for the tools, which means that the shared folder feature will not work.
+So for the time being, I have not included support for the tools.

-When you run `vagrant up` to launch a VM based on this box, you will see the following error message (which is safe to ignore):
+No tools means that the shared folder feature will not work, and when you run `vagrant up` to launch a VM based on this box, you will see the following error message:

 > The HGFS kernel module was not found on the running virtual machine.
 > This must be installed for shared folders to work properly.
 Please